Search for trilepton resonances from chargino and neutralino pair production in $\sqrt{s}$ = 13 TeV $pp$ collisions with the ATLAS detector: Search strategy

 \subsection{Signal regions targeting trilepton decays}

 Each SR requires at least three signal leptons, two of which are identified as candidate $Z$ boson decay products if they have the same flavor and opposite sign of their electric charge (SFOS) and have an invariant mass \mll within 10~\GeV of the $Z$ boson mass.
-If there is more than one SFOS pair, the pair with \mll closest to the $Z$ mass is chosen.
+For events which have more than one SFOS pair, the pair with \mll closest to the $Z$ mass is chosen.
 The \mZl of the \chone is then reconstructed from the chosen SFOS pair and a third lepton.
 Deviations of \mll from the expected $Z$ boson mass of 91.2~\GeV can occur due to the imperfect energy reconstruction of leptons, particularly at high \pt.
 The \mZl resolution is therefore improved by shifting the value of \mZl by an amount equal to ($91.2-\mll$)~\GeV.

 Events are separated into the three SRs according to the number of leptons and the presence of a second reconstructed $Z$, $W$, or Higgs boson from the second \chono decay.
 The \SRTL region targets events where all decay products are visible and ``fully reconstructed''.
 The \SRFour region targets events with four or more leptons and possible \MET, while the \SRThree region targets events with only three visible leptons and substantial \MET, with at least one neutrino coming from the decay of the second \chono.
 The choice of SR for an event is described below and summarized in Figure~\ref{fig:search:SRPlacement}.
 Additional selections to reduce the SM background contributions are subsequently applied in each of the SRs separately, as described in Section~\ref{sec:search:BkgRej}.